 - a phone call just to ask me about my graduation date and github profile, which are stated in my resume

-- hiring manager who doesn't know what kind of team member he is looking for, such as trying to squeeze out as many programming languages out of an applicant as possible, like throwing a net, hoping to catch the biggest fish.
+- hiring manager who doesn't know what kind of team member he is looking for, such as simply checking off a list of requirements.
+It's like throwing a net and trying to catch as many fish as possible.

-- a continuation of the previous point: a hiring manager that hum and haws half the time, which certainly doesn't help to instill confidence in me that he is capable of building and leading a team of software engineers to achieve the business mission.
+- a continuation of the previous point: a hiring manager that hums and haws half the time, which certainly doesn't help to instill confidence in me that he is capable of building and leading a team to achieve the business mission.

-All these trials are the lessons I needed to learn in order to be a better and well rounded person, to make a well-informed decision regarding career and life.
+All these trials are the lessons I needed to learn in order to be a better and well-rounded person, and to make a well-informed decision regarding career and life.

-Throughout the entire process, I am glad I have learned to set my own standards, as well as having clarity about the value I bring to employers, instead of complaining about how life is unfair and giving up, or take the easy route to accept offers that I didn't find fulfilling and favourable.
+Throughout the entire process, I am glad I have learned to set my own standards, as well as have clarity about the value I bring to employers, instead of complaining about how life is unfair, or taking the easy route to accept offers that I didn't find fulfilling and favourable.

 The light at the end of the tunnel

 Finally, with some self-work and a little bit of luck, I managed to secure a job that I really wanted.
-I had great impression of the company and leadership, and am confident in levelling up myself by working for them.
+I had a great impression of the company and leadership, and am confident in leveling up myself by working for them.

 In all honesty, I didn't quite see this coming and it would be easy to say that hard work always prevails with the clear lens of hindsight.
 For now, it is an achievement unlocked and I am looking forward to unlocking many more in the future!